OrangeCoder01/programming-polyglot-learning-archive/mastering-c/amit_embedded_system_course/session_3/assignments/README.md

       (2.1) separating the digits from an integer.

   (3) Conditional flow:
-      (3.1) In filtering outputs to input that fulfill certain conditions.
+      (3.1) In filtering inputs and output results that fulfill certain conditions.
 ```